 This is a hard movement even for bodybuilders with strong triceps.
 Start with just a couple dips and work your way up to a full set of 10.

 Stand with your legs hip-width apart, or you can take your feet into a wider stance.
 If you’re using weights, hold them at your sides.
-Lower into a squat, and then push your arms straight up over your head as you straighten your legs out of the squat.
+Lower into a squat, raise the weights to your shoulders with elbows bent, then push your arms straight up over your head as you straighten your legs out of the squat.
 Your arms should go right next to your ears while you lift your weights or closed fists directly over your head.
 Bring your arms back to your sides before starting the next repetition.

 This is a fun movement that can get your heart rate going and work up a sweat, adding some cardiovascular benefits if performed with enough energy.
 You can do it with or without dumbbells, so start without weight and then advance when you feel ready.